 - 1. On January 17, 2014, the Governor issued a proclamation of a state of emergency under the California Emergency Services Act based on drought conditions; - 2.
-On April 25, 2014, the Governor issued a proclamation of a continued state of emergency under the California Emergency Services Act based on continued drought conditions; - 3.
+On April 25, 2014, the Governor issued a proclamation of a continued state of emergency under the California Emergency Services Act based on continued drought conditions: - 3.
 On April 1, 2015, the Governor issued an Executive Order that, in part, directs the State Water Board to impose restrictions on water suppliers to achieve a statewide 25 percent reduction in potable urban usage through February, 2016; require commercial, industrial, and institutional users to implement water efficiency measures; prohibit irrigation with potable water of ornamental turf in public street medians; and prohibit irrigation with potable water outside newly constructed homes and buildings that is not delivered by drip or microspray systems; - 4.
 On November 13, 2015, the Governor issued an Executive Order that directs the State Water Board to, if drought conditions persist through January 2016, extend until October 31, 2016 restrictions to achieve a statewide reduction in potable usage; and - 5.
-On May 9, 2016, the Governor issued an Executive Order that directs the State Water Board to adjust and extend its emergency water conservation regulations through the end of January 2017 in recognition of the differing water supply conditions for many communities.
+On May 9, 2016, the Governor issued an Executive Order that directs the State Water Board to adjust and extend its emergency water conservation regulations through the end of January 2017 in recognition of the differing water supply conditions for many communities.2 - 6.
+On April 7, 2017, the Governor issued Executive Order B-40-17.
+The executive order ended the drought state of emergency in all California counties except Fresno, Kings, Tulare, and Tuolumne, where emergency drinking water projects will continue to help address diminished groundwater supplies.
+The order maintains water reporting requirements and prohibitions on wasteful practices and was built on actions taken in Executive Order B-37-16, which remains in effect.